jeffboody/libnn/readme.md

 initialized to zero as they are not impacted by the symmetry problem.

-Other parameter types may exist within the neural network however each may have its own unique initialization requirements.
+Other parameter types may exist within the neural network, however, each may have its own unique initialization requirements.

 References